centrifugal-pump-in-lagos-ikeja-nigeria

 Net Positive Suction Head (NPSH) and Cavitation: NPSH is a term that refers to the pressure of a fluid on the suction side of a pump to help determine if the pressure is high enough to avoid cavitation.
 Cavitation refers to the formation of bubbles or cavities in a liquid, developed in areas of relatively low pressure around an impeller and can cause serious damage to the impeller and lead to decreased flow/pressure rates among other things.
 One must ensure that the system’s net positive suction head available (NPSHA) is greater than the pump’s net positive suction head required (NPSHR), with an appropriate safety margin.

 Vapour Pressure of the Working Fluid: The vapour pressure of a fluid is the pressure, at a given temperature, at which a fluid will change to a vapour.
-It must be determined in order to avoid cavitation as well as bearing damage caused by dry running when the fluid has evaporated.
+It must be determined to avoid cavitation as well as bearing damage caused by dry running when the fluid has evaporated.

 If you are interested, have any questions, or you would like to get more information on any of the following information provided for Centrifugal Pumps, please contact us http://bit.ly/CONTACTEMOBELLA